In many ways, the creation of Liffey Valley Reserves in 1991 marks a watershed in the history of the Australian conservation movement.

 Bob Brown, then a member of the Tasmanian Parliament, had recently won the Goldman Prize (an international environment award worth around $50 000) when a couple of bush blocks near his Liffey Valley cottage came up for sale.

 Bob was keen to save the bush blocks from imminent logging.
 He eventually decided to put in a bid, and asked a friend to attend the auction.

 ‘I was sitting in the Tasmanian Parliament and he rang at night to say you've secured the blocks at the reserve price of a quarter of a million dollars,' says Bob.

-A sympathetic bank manager and some very generous donors came to the rescue, and Liffey became the first purchase for a new conservation organisation, the Australian Bush Heritage Fund, now known simply as Bush Heritage Australia.
+A sympathetic bank manager and some very generous donors came to the rescue, and Liffey became the first Reserve for a new conservation organisation, the Australian Bush Heritage Fund, now Bush Heritage Australia.